SumoLogic/sumologic-documentation/docs/dashboards-new/about-dashboard-new.md

 ## Limitations

 * A panel can have up to 6 logs and 6 metrics queries.
 * Joining log queries in a separate query is not supported.
-See how to [join metric queries](../../Metrics/Metric-Queries-and-Alerts/00Metrics_Explorer.md "Metrics Explorer") for details on how this works.
+See how to [join metric queries] (../../Metrics/Metric-Queries-and-Alerts/00Metrics_Explorer.md "Metrics Explorer") for details on how this works.
 * A Dashboard (New) can have up to 100 queries.
 * Dashboard (New) chart properties are not retained when viewed from the Search page.
 * Chart properties are not retained when a chart is added to a Dashboard (New) from the Search page.